Valence Transition Theory of the Pressure-Induced Dimensionality Crossover in Superconducting Sr$_{14-x}$Ca$_x$Cu$_{24}$O$_{41}$: Introduction

-We report here DMRG calculations of intra- versus interladder coupling strengths for coupled Cu$_2$O$_3$ ladders within a multiband Hubbard model.
+We report here DMRG calculations (see Supplemental Material (SM), S.1 \cite{Supplemental} and references \cite{Stoudenmire13a,itensor} therein), of intra- versus interladder coupling strengths for coupled Cu$_2$O$_3$ ladders within a multiband Hubbard model.
 The 90$^o$ Cu-O-Cu interladder linkage implies that the effective interladder Cu-Cu hopping integral is tiny \cite{Kojima01a,Muller98a}.
 The absence of noticeable deformation of the ladder structure up to 9 GPa \cite{Kojima01a} indicates that the interladder Cu-Cu coupling continues to be weak under pressure.
-Interladder coupling necessarily originates from hole-hopping between O-ions occupying different ladders.
-The possibility then exists that inclusion of realistic O-O hopping \cite{Hirayama18a} in computations within the multiband coupled-ladder Hamiltonian might indeed find increased two-dimensionality with increased doping.
-We show conclusively that the assumption of pressure-driven increased hole concentration in the ladders fails to reproduce the observed increase in effective dimensionality.
-We then show that two-dimensionality can be understood only within a recently proposed valence transition theory of layered cuprates \cite{Mazumdar18a}, wherein the insulator-to-conductor transition is accompanied by a sharp decrease in Cu-ion ionicity from nearly $+2$ to nearly $+1$.
-Nearly all holes, including the ones previously occupying the Cu $d_{x^2-y^2}$-orbitals, now occupy the 2D O-sublattice and are charge carriers.
-The Cu-sublattice with closed shell $d^{10}$ occupancy plays a secondary role in transport in the metallic state.
-Valence transition has been widely discussed in the context of neutral-ionic transition in organic charge-transfer solids \cite{Torrance81a,Torrance81b,Koshihara90a,Masino17a} and heavy fermion materials \cite{Felner86a,Dallera02a,Miyake07a}.
-Following valence transition cuprates have negative charge-transfer gap \cite{Korotin98a,Streltsov17a,Koemets21a,Khazraie18a,Bennett22a} meaning that charge-transfer absorption in the ground state involves hole-transfer from the O-anion to the Cu-cation and not the other way around.
+Interladder coupling therefore originates from hole-hopping between O-ions occupying different ladders.
+The possibility then exists that inclusion of realistic O-O hopping \cite{Hirayama18a} might indeed find increased two-dimensionality with increased doping.
+We show conclusively that that pressure-driven increased hole concentration in the ladders, {\it that has no other consequence}, fails to reproduce the observed increase in effective dimensionality.
+We then show that two-dimensionality can be understood only within the proposed valence transition theory of layered cuprates \cite{Mazumdar18a}, wherein the insulator-to-conductor transition is driven by a sharp decrease in Cu-ion ionicity from nearly $+2$ to nearly $+1$.
+Nearly all holes, including the ones previously occupying the Cu $d_{x^2-y^2}$-orbitals, now occupy the 2D O-sublattice.

+Valence transition has been widely discussed in the context of neutral-to-ionic transition in organic charge-transfer solids \cite{Torrance81a,Torrance81b,Hubbard81a,Koshihara90a,Masino17a} and in heavy fermion materials \cite{Felner86a,Dallera02a,Miyake07a,Miyake17a}.
+Following valence transition cuprates have negative charge-transfer gap, meaning that charge-transfer absorption in the ground state involves hole-transfer from the O-anion to the Cu-cation and not the other way around.
+One hole is transferred from Cu to the O sublattice, giving an average hole density of one-half hole per O atom.
+The system now behaves as a nearly $\frac{1}{4}$-filled 2D O-band of interacting holes, with the closed-shell Cu$^{1+}$-ions playing a negligible role.